 The tools determine the methods used, so let's start with tools.
-To make all of our knives, we use a propane forge, hand hammers, an anvil, and a grinder or two.
-We hope to have a high temperature salt pot to the shop soon.
+To make all of our knives, we use a propane forge, hand hammers, an anvil, a couple grinders, a tiny milling machine, and hand files.
+We now use a high temp salt pot to do all of our thermal cycling and austenitizing.
+We hope to have a longsword-sized heat treat forge up and running soon...stay tuned!

-We forge all of our knives to shape, including tapers, because it allows us to be more creative in our design, and it's fun.
+We hand forge all of our knives to shape, including tapers, bevels, and tangs, because it allows us to be more creative in our design.
+And it's fun.
 During the forging process we start to "heat treat" the knife by working the steel very hot at first and then slowly backing down the heat as we get closer to the shape we want.
 This stepping down of forging temperatures helps to refine the grain of the steel.
 The final forging step, straightening, is done at very low temperatures (1200-1300 F).

 This step is required in order to refine the grain size (make it smaller) and structure (make it even) and to get the knife into a softer state (annealed) for grinding and sanding.
 The temperatures and and soak times we use depend on the steel we are using for that particular knife.